 Unity re-uses a single ring buffer to stream texture and mesh data to the GPU.
 This reduces the number of memory allocations required.

-The Async Upload Buffer determines the size of this ring buffer in megabytes.
-It has a minimum size of 2, and a maximum size of 512.
+The Async Upload Buffer determines the size of this ring buffer.
+It has a minimum size of 2 megabytes, and a maximum size of 2047 megabytes.

 Unity automatically resizes the buffer to fit the largest texture or mesh that is currently loading.
 This can be a slow operation, especially if Unity has to perform it more than once; for example, if you are loading many textures that are larger than the default buffer size.
 To reduce the number of times that Unity must resize the buffer, set this value to fit the largest value that you expect to load.
 This is usually the largest texture in the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info